SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/Habit Tracking Documentation.md

 And Just to stay safe I'll include a setup example for all those cases with comments in the setup code to explain what  needs to be explained

-> [!warning]
-> Things might change in the future.
-> the setup is might change in the future, as I'm still trying to make it more simple, easier to understand and easier to modify.